flowstarts2020/SaleSpheres/README.md

 What is the next plan?

-After a period of evaluation, we are glad to propose the positive results updates to our management.
-Next plan version will be on the area of API Gateway integration as well as consideration the enhancement the features on the SenseDeep application.
+After a period of evaluation for a week, we are glad to propose the positive results updates to our management.
+We are glad the project SaleSpheres version 1.0 ready to launch in production
+Next plan of version 2.0 will be on the following,
+a)	Area of API Gateway integration
+b)	Consideration the enhancement the features on the SenseDeep application with logs
+c)	Monitoring on other services like EC2, DynamoDB